danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/AnalysisApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getSecurityEntryByName**
-> getSecurityEntryByName(name: string, webId: string, selectedFields?: string, extraHttpRequestParams?: any)
+> getSecurityEntryByName(name: string, webId: string, selectedFields?: string, webIdType?: string, extraHttpRequestParams?: any)

 Retrieve the security entry associated with the analysis with the specified name.